tuxxon/SeekBarPreview/README.md

 # SeekBarPreview
-Description : Preview thumbnails on SeekBar with a movie file and an video url.
+Description : Preview thumbnails on SeekBar with a movie file or an video url.

 This project is copied from [CorradiSebastian's one](https://github.com/CorradiSebastian/SeekBarPreview), which doen't work.